eikoakiba/staticy/README.md

 </p>

-Hello and greetings to this project, This is a fun and also important project For myself and also for others too.
-Right now it works as a weblog generator But there will be future updates that you can make whole static website with This tool. the main goal of this project is to make a static website without writing Verything manualy, For those who have static websites like myself, this tool is able to automate the whole process.
+Hello and greetings to this project, This is a fun and also important project For myself and others. the main goal of this project is to make a static blog without writing Verything it manualy, For those who have static websites/blogs like myself, this tool is able to automate the whole process.
 Blow is a list of all things that you may want to know.

+Notice: This project works best if you write your own shell scripts to intract with The idea is so simple, we have a base system and we can write other small blocks of code that may be different for others with things like shell scripting languages.
+I'm using bash, but you can use whatever you want.
+In next updates I will add my own scripts like cehck if the blog generated before or other things.

 ## Table Of Contents
 1. [Introduction](#introduction)